 Cramped and open office spaces were considered the norm just a few short months ago.
 But, a deadly global pandemic can shift trends rather quickly.
 If you can currently reach out and touch someone from your workstation, then your office isn’t allowing for social distancing.

-Not all employees can work remotely, so those who need to be in an office environment need to follow certain guidelines.
+Not all employees can work remotely, so those in an office environment need to follow certain guidelines.
 The Centers for Disease Control recommends that workers maintain a 6-foot separation to protect workers both now and against a potential second wave of COVID-19 cases.
 Here is how some businesses are addressing social distancing in the office through design.

 The 6 Feet Office